mm-zzg/vchub-en-v50/docs/2d-visualization/function/page-function.md

 Page functions are predefined functions that can be called in multiple places within a project.
 When you execute an page function, you can pass parameters to it to get the execution result, which helps avoid writing the same logic repeatedly.

-Page functions are located under Project > Function in the editor.
+Page functions are located under "Project > Function" in the editor.

 ![alt text](5.png)